Nicolaserd/Nicolaserd/README.md

 ## Introduction

 Hey everyone!
-In the programming realm, I thrive on adaptability and self-management.
-I tackle challenges head-on with determination and a passion for innovation.
-Let's embrace every coding hurdle with enthusiasm and drive!
+As a programmer, being adaptable and self-managing is crucial to me.
+I tackle every challenge with energy and determination, seeing them as opportunities to innovate and grow.
+My ability to adjust to changes and stay focused allows me to build solid, user-friendly solutions, driving technological advancement forward.

 ## I’m currently working on
-I am currently working on a user registration for Jcofaith: <a href="https://clases-front-jcofaith.vercel.app/" target="_blank">https://clases-front-jcofaith.vercel.app/ </a>
+- I'm currently working on a user registration for Jcofaith: <a href="https://clases-front-jcofaith.vercel.app/" target="_blank">https://clases-front-jcofaith.vercel.app/ </a>
+- I'm developing an app for an e-commerce platform on the backend. <a> </a>

 ## Recent projects.
 .......